The Covent-Garden Journal: End of publication

 By the summer of 1752, the Journal's circulation was dropping steadily and it was losing popularity.
 After making the transition to weekly publication on 4 July, it was advertised less, and, in the final months of 1752, its discussion of anything other than court decisions and political actions was minimal.
 In addition, Fielding's health was deteriorating and his inclination to continue the periodical had declined.

-The 72nd and final number of The Covent-Garden Journal was published on 25 November 1752; Fielding there confirmed his lack of interest: "I shall here lay down a paper which I have neither inclination nor leisure to carry on any longer."
-He also directed readers to turn their attention to The Public Advertiser, a new periodical to be released on 1 December and to replace The Daily Advertiser.
+The 72nd and final number of The Covent-Garden Journal was published on 25 November 1752.
+Fielding there confirmed his lack of interest: "I shall here lay down a paper which I have neither inclination nor leisure to carry on any longer."
+He directed readers to turn their attention to The Public Advertiser, a new periodical to be released on 1 December and to replace The Daily Advertiser.
 His final statement in the Journal was, "I solemnly declare that unless in revising my former Works, I have at present no Intention to hold any further Correspondence with the gayer Muses."

 Fielding died approximately two years later, his death caused by the gout and asthma that had, in part, compelled him to end the Journal's run.
 In his final year, he travelled to Portugal in the hope of recovery.
 He wrote an account of his travels during this time, entitled The Journal of a Voyage to Lisbon, which was published in England in 1755.
 Fielding died in Lisbon on 8 October 1754, and was buried in the Os Cyprestes cemetery, a local English burial ground.